pqrs-org/Tinkle/README.md

 ### Playgrounds

-Tinkle users Metal shader to make effects.
+Tinkle uses Metal shader to make effects.

 `playground/Metal.playground` helps you if you want to add your own effect.